matthewmueller/js/README.md

 Create a new plugin instance, with the following `options` available:

+ - `browser` if unset, will disable browser-specific features, resulting in a script that can run in node
  - `bundle` if set, should be a pathname (relative to `root`) that specifies an extra file to put shared dependencies in
- - `browser` if unset, will disable browser-specific features, resulting in a script that can run in node
  - `checkSyntax` if unset, will disable the syntax check hook
+ - `core` adds a list of custom "core modules" to [resolve](https://www.npmjs.com/package/resolve)
  - `detectiveOptions` additional options to be passed to [detective](https://www.npmjs.com/package/detective)
  - `extensions` additional extensions to resolve with **in addition to** `.js` and `.json` (eg: `.coffee`)
+ - `modules` additional modules to be passed to [browser-resolve](https://www.npmjs.com/package/browser-resolve)
  - `resolveOptions` additional options to be passed to [resolve](https://www.npmjs.com/package/resolve)
  - `sourceMaps` specify `true` to enable source-maps (default: `false`)
  - `sourceRoot` specifies the path used as the source map root (default: `"mako://"`)